pietrosprudente/BIMOS-Fishnet/README.md

 # Limitations
 - Hands can sometimes get stuck inside of objects as the grab system teleports the hands to align them with the grabs
 - Body colliders are centred around the head (too far forward)
+- Bound to 144 Hz physics rate (jump height varies when changed)